lintang-b-s/tenflix-microservices/README.md

 ### Note
-all endpoints must be provided with Oauth2 auth with the access token obtained in the login endpoint response
+protected endpoints must be provided with Oauth2 auth with the access token obtained in the login endpoint response

 ### register && login, create order & get order
 ```